 Please note: links contained in this post and elsewhere on my website may include affiliate links.
 When you make a purchase through these links, I may earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-There are other recipes for dandelion jelly floating around the interwebs, but I worked this one out because it uses a homemade pectin stock, which is pretty cool.
+There are other recipes for dandelion jelly floating around the internet, but I worked this one out because it uses a homemade pectin stock, which is pretty cool.
 The recipe is based on the Tea Jelly recipe in Canning for a New Generation, by Lianna Krissoff.
 It uses homemade fruit pectin made from granny smith apples.
-You can also find instructions here.
+You can also find instructions to make your own pectin here.

 This is a pretty simple recipe.
 The last time I made jams and jellies was when I was nine or ten and “helping” my mom.
 Mostly by getting underfoot.
 So I was delighted that this went as well as it did and came together so easily.

 For the sake of brevity, I will cut right to the recipe, and save a treatise on preparing the flowers for another post.
 Just know in advance that you need to separate the flower petals from the small green leaves on the back side of the flower.
+Essentially, you will just need to pinch and pull to separate the petals from the stem.
 It’s tedious, but not quite as bad as it sounds.

 Ingredients for Dandelion Jelly: